Man's hands removing air duct cover from ceiling

 Mould is unfortunately very common in bathrooms, as the wet and humid conditions of a bathroom are the perfect environment for mould growth.
 A mouldy bathroom doesn’t only look bad, though, as it can also be bad for your health.

-Whilst our ceiling panels can help prevent ceiling mould, if you already have mould on your bathroom ceiling, we have outlined the best ways to remove the mould and how to prevent it from coming back, without incurring much, if any, bathroom renovation cost.
+Whilst our ceiling panels can help prevent ceiling mould, if you already have mould on your bathroom ceiling, we have outlined the best ways to remove the mould and how to prevent it from coming back, without incurring much, if any, bathroom renovation costs.

 How to remove mould from ceilings